 What you’ll need to start running

-Training shoes: although it’s not necessary to spend a large amount of money on brand name trainers, you do need shoes that are comfortable and well-fitting, which will cushion some of the impact of running.
+Training shoes: you need shoes that are comfortable and well-fitting, which will cushion some of the impact of running.

 Water – always take a water bottle with you and take frequent sips.